 Select Cuts are also available.
 But remember, grassfed beef is processed seasonally so supply is limited and variable.
 Sign up for the newsletter or watch Facebook to be notified when steaks, roasts, ground beef, soup bones, offal, and sausages are available.

-Absolutely – many of our customers just find a friend, neighbor or colleague to split a Side or Whole beef.
+Absolutely – many of our customers find a friend, neighbor or colleague to split a Side or Whole beef.
 Your order is custom cut.
-Please let the butcher know that you will be sharing the beef and they will advise you of the best options.
+Please let the butcher know that you will be sharing the beef and they will advise you of the best options and divide it up into two for you.
 A Side or Whole splits down easily to divide steaks, hamburger and roasts between two parties.
-The beef will come separated and labelled with your names.
+The beef will come packed separately and labelled with your names.
 We ask that one “point person” handles the order and cutting decisions, and that we receive one payment.

 If you choose to share a Quarter of beef it will come as one order and you get to divide the beef among your group.
 A Quarter will likely not split perfectly into equal parts so we let you make the decisions, but we are happy to advise you on the value of the cuts if you would like assistance.

 The homeplace of Trail’s End Beef is just 10 minutes south of Nanton, Alberta, Canada.
 Located one hour south of Calgary and one hour fifteen minutes north of Lethbridge, this accessible little piece of native prairie and hayland is where we welcome our customers and friends.